dialaobeid/Dialas-Weather-Dashboard/README.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city
 ```
-Created my code with some assistance frm Xpert learning assistant and google.
+Created my code with some assistance from Xpert learning assistant and google.
 Had issues with styling and building the search history section.

 Screenshot:
 ![Alt text](/assets/Project-Screenshot%20.png)